MLBAMGames/NHLGames/README.md

 ![image](https://raw.githubusercontent.com/MLBAMGames/NHLGames/master/track-bar-live-rewind.png)

-> _NOTE: If you use the rewind slider in settings, but you set it before game time and the stream has no data at this time, it might start from live._
+> _NOTE: If you use the rewind slider but set it before game time and the stream has no data yet, it might start from live._

 ### _Content Delivery Network (CDN)_